neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

-It's important that the ``createAction`` uses the type hint ``\TYPO3\Blog\Domain\Model\Post`` and comes with a proper ``@param`` annotation because this is how FLOW3 determines the type to which the submitted form values must be converted.
+It's important that the ``createAction`` uses the type hint ``\TYPO3\Blog\Domain\Model\Post`` and comes with a proper ``@param`` annotation because this is how TYPO3 Flow determines the type to which the submitted form values must be converted.
 Because this action requires a ``Post`` it gets a post (object) - as long as the property names of the object and the form match.